(Translate this site)

 Shadowfast's mild-mannered alter ego

 The bug was as different from Shadow as you could get with four wheels and a motor.
 It was even painted flat white in contrast to Shadow's flat black!
-(No, I didn't paint the bug: it was like that when I bought it)
+(No, I didn't paint the bug; it was like that when I bought it)

 This bug was so ancient it had no fuel gauge, but rather something more like a dipstick built into the fuel tank cap.
-You basically drove the car until it ran out of gas, then flipped a lever under the dash to access a small gas reserve, at which time you were supposed to head for a refueling station.
+You basically drove the car until it ran out of gas, then flipped a lever under the dash to access a small fuel reserve, at which time you were supposed to head for a refueling station.

 Funny thing about worn out internal combustion motors, no matter how slow: they'll offer far less drag on a coasting vehicle than a newer, tighter engine will.
-There was once I got the bug up to ninety miles an hour on a long downhill interstate run in fourth gear, keeping the pedal to the floor the whole way.
+There was once I got the bug up to ninety miles an hour on a long downhill interstate run in fourth gear, holding the gas pedal to the floor the whole way.
 Coming back though, this time up the same hill and even using optimal gearing, the bug would be lucky to hit twenty mph.
-Yeah, anywhere we had to go up an incline for very far at all I might could have moved faster on foot.
+Yeah, anywhere we had to go up an incline for very far at all, I might could have moved faster on foot.

 But the bug served its purpose well for quite a while.